 OK, let’s be clear right now.
 Don’t throw rocks when you spend the night at the Kakslauttanen Arctic resort.
 After all, you know what they say about staying in a glass house.
 It just happens yours will be shaped like an igloo.

-The rooms come glass-topped to offer views of the northern lights and an endless blankets of stars, all from the comfort of a double bed.
+The rooms come glass-topped to offer views of the northern lights and an endless blanket of stars, all from the comfort of a double bed.
 The staff even rings a bell to let you know when the aurora arrives.
 And the thrills don’t stop there.
 Located on the edge of a Finnish national park, amenities include the world’s largest smoke-heated sauna, seating a toasty 100 at a time. kakslauttanen.fi/en/

 Chill Out: Propeller Island City Lodge